sondregronas/FeideUtstyrbase/README.md

    and `userinfo-name`
 2. Set the callback url to `https://<FQDN>/login/feide/callback`
 3. Install the labelprinter/service https://github.com/VaagenIM/EtikettServer (currently a requirement)
-4. The application sends notifications using Teams Incoming Webhooks, they need to be comma separated in the `TEAMS_WEBHOOKS` environment variable. (see cron examples in docs for how to automatically send reports to teams)
+4. The application sends notifications using `Send webhook alerts to a channel`, they need to be comma separated in the `TEAMS_WEBHOOKS` environment variable. (see cron examples in docs for how to automatically send reports to teams)
 5. Run the `docker-compose.yml` file after setting up the environment variables.

 > The application must be configured to run through a reverse proxy, such
 > as [NginxProxyManager](https://nginxproxymanager.com/) - don't run in production without SSL.

 To configure a kiosk, set up a separate reverse proxy with proper access controls (limit to specified IP) and set `KIOSK_FQDN` to the FQDN of the kiosk proxy.
 (Remember to restrict access further by setting up a firewall rule) and add a `X-Internal-Auth` header in your proxy corresponding to the `KIOSK_SECRET` environment variable.

 ## Overrides